Skip to main content

 Porn has a powerful ability to hijack the best version of ourselves

-Two of the core questions the demand for pornography corners men with is: 1) How does our use of pornography hijack us from the people we desire to become? and, 2) Why is the subordination and exploitation of women one of the primary ways we respond to the futility we feel?
+Two of the core questions the demand for pornography corners men with are: 1) How does our use of pornography hijack us from the people we desire to become? and 2) Why is the subordination and exploitation of women one of the primary ways we respond to the futility we feel?

 Related: How Porn Can Impact Mental Health and Fuel Loneliness